ohmyengineer/SoC_Design_and_planning/README.md

 ![68](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/538d02d8-0ecb-4e34-8235-4d49a5e42edb)
 *Standard cells are placed in accordance with legal standards to ensure compliance with design regulations and constraints:*
 ![69](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/03b24ff7-4ddc-4996-b707-c6333dd3a275)
+## Inputs for cell design flow:

+In the cell design flow, components like gates, flip-flops, and buffers are termed "standard cells."
+These are pre-defined units representing specific logic functions or storage elements in integrated circuit design.
+Standard cells are optimized for performance, power, and area, facilitating efficient design implementation.
 ![70](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/85d7cfb0-83de-48a3-a749-c39e641f45cf)

+Standard cells, including gates, flip-flops, and buffers, are housed within a section known as the "Library" in the IC design flow.
+Similar to a traditional library storing various types of books, the IC design library contains different standard cells tailored for specific logic functions.
+Moreover, within the library, variations in cell sizes are categorized based on their drive strength.
+These varying sizes cater to different design requirements and performance considerations.
+Furthermore, the library encompasses cells with diverse functionalities, sizes, and threshold voltages, offering designers a range of options to optimize their designs.
 ![71](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/6f8a2d83-121c-444b-a136-82603b3d0c75)
+When delving into the design process of an inverter from the library, the cell design flow typically comprises three main segments: Inputs, Design Steps, and Outputs.

+In the Inputs stage, specifications such as shape representation, drive strength, power characteristics, and other design parameters are defined.
+These inputs provide the foundation for the subsequent design steps.

+The Design Steps phase involves the actual creation and refinement of the inverter.
+This includes tasks such as layout design, circuit simulation, optimization, and verification.
+Each step is meticulously executed to ensure the final design meets the specified requirements.

+Finally, in the Outputs stage, the completed inverter design is generated.
+This includes the layout of the inverter, simulation results, timing analysis data, and any other relevant output information.
+These outputs serve as the deliverables of the cell design process, ready for integration into larger IC designs.
 ![72](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/904a6acf-7cea-483e-88b4-ee106955f7c5)
+*Inputs:* Essential inputs for cell design include Process Design Kits (PDKs), DRC and LVS rules, SPICE models, libraries, and user-defined specifications.
+PDKs provide fabrication process details, while DRC and LVS rules ensure design compliance.
+SPICE models offer insight into transistor behavior, crucial for accurate circuit simulation.
+These inputs collectively guide the design process, enabling the creation of robust cell designs.
 ![73](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/00c21afc-e901-43e8-aaf0-1246ee8fc4d8)

 ![74](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/92ac81f0-1048-4af1-a1ee-816c9ddf211a)
+### *Circuit design steps:*
+*Design Steps:* The design process unfolds in three main steps: circuit design, layout design, and characterization.
+Within circuit design, the process commences with implementing the desired function.
+This is followed by modeling the PMOS and NMOS transistors to conform to the library standards.
+Cell height is determined by the separation between the power and ground rails, while cell width is influenced by factors such as timing, drive strength, supply voltage, and metal layers.
+These parameters collectively guide the design specifications and inform subsequent design stages.
 ![75](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/cf4d6357-96c7-419b-9b88-7e925211e8db)

 ![76](https://github.com/ohmyengineer/SoC_Design_and_planning/assets/91957013/0503f9e1-0509-447f-8310-45a6eec3d69c)